BMW X5 M SUV review

 Options include an M Driver's Package that raises the top speed limiter to 190mph and includes a one-day training course at a BMW Driving Experience.
 Headlights with laser technology can be added, or you can go the whole hog and add the Ultimate Package, with highlights such as acoustic glass, a panoramic sunroof, ventilated seats, soft-close doors, a Bowers and Wilkins Diamond sound system, rear-seat entertainment and even a carbon-fibre engine cover.

 Practicality & boot space

 It may be able to lap the Nurburgring faster than many low-slung sports coupes, but the X5 M still has a large 580-litre boot that expands to 1,530 litres with the seats folded down.
 This is smaller than the standard X5, with 645 litres behind the back seats.
+The Porsche Cayenne is larger again, with a vast 741-litre boot in Turbo guise.
 It still features a split tailgate too, making it easy to load items and providing a place to enjoy a trackside picnic.

 Despite the bulky sports seats, there's still lots of space for taller adults in the front and back of the X5, so longer trips certainly shouldn't be an issue.
 Unlike some sports saloons, there's a full bench in the back, with a fairly wide squab for the middle seat.

 Reliability & safety